GaaraZhu/bamboo-on-teams/README.md

 2. Create an [outgoing webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-outgoing-webhook?tabs=urljsonpayload%2Cdotnet) in Teams to point to the Bamboo-on-Teams service URL, and copy the HMAC token out as the `teamsHMACSharedToken` parameter value.

-3. Create a [personal access token](/bamboo-on-terams/teamsNotificationURL) for the dedicated bamboo account, and copy it out as the `bambooAPIToken` parameter value.
+3. Create a [personal access token](https://confluence.atlassian.com/bamboo/personal-access-tokens-976779873.html) for the dedicated bamboo-on-teams bamboo account, and copy it out as the `bambooAPIToken` parameter value.

 4. Configure required parameters in SSM
 ```